meetrajesh/letterpress/README.md

    <code>/home/john/phpwebroot</code>

    The <code>AllowOverride All</code> line is important.
 Don't forget it.
-It allows you to setup URL rewriting rules via a Apache-specific .htaccess config file which you can view here: https://github.com/meetrajesh/letterpress/blob/master/.htaccess
+It allows you to setup URL rewriting rules via an Apache-specific .htaccess config file which you can view here: https://github.com/meetrajesh/letterpress/blob/master/.htaccess

-1. Import the MySQL database locally (I've assumed you have a blank user with a blank password that has near-root privileges):
+1. Import the MySQL database locally.
+I've assumed you have a blank user with a blank password that has admin (or at least database creation) privileges:

    <pre>
    $ mysqladmin create letterpress
    $ mysql letterpress &lt; schema.sql
    </pre>

-1. Create a file called <code>init.local.php</code> in your letterpress git repo and put this in there:
+1. Create a file called <code>init.local.php</code> in your letterpress root directory and copy+paste this in there:

    <pre>
    &lt;?php